 A holistic approach is taken in order to decide if a child has dyslexia or not.
-This involves firstly studying of the background information to find out, for instance, if the child has a history of literacy difficulties and whether family members have similar traits.
-Information from school is analysed to see what areas of difficulty are observed in the classroom.
+This involves firstly studying the background information to find out, for instance, if the child has a history of literacy difficulties and whether family members have similar traits.
+Information from the school is analysed to see what areas of difficulty are observed in the classroom.
 Observations are made during the test itself, for instance, to see if any strategies are being applied which may help to explain the results.
 The test results themselves are analysed and strengths and difficulties are identified.

 What happens if you decide my child has dyslexia?

 It will be stated explicitly in the report that your child has a diagnosis of dyslexia.
 Recommended targets will be set and teaching resources and strategies suggested to help them to develop their weaker areas.
-Exam access arrangements may be suggested such as use of a reader or extra time.
+Exam access arrangements may be suggested such as the use of a reader or extra time.